 A powerful Quebec-born winger whose promising NHL career with the Montreal Canadiens was ultimately reshaped by injuries.

-Guillaume Latendresse arrived in the NHL carrying the weight of a province's hopes, a local kid drafted by the legendary Montreal Canadiens.
-His blend of size, soft hands, and a natural scoring touch made him an instant fan favorite at the Bell Centre, where every goal was celebrated as a hometown triumph.
-After parts of five seasons with the Habs, he was traded to the Minnesota Wild, where he enjoyed his most productive offensive stretch, netting 25 goals in one campaign.
-However, his physically demanding style of play and a series of concussions and other injuries began to take a steep toll.
-Latendresse's career, which also included a brief stop in Ottawa, was ultimately cut shorter than many anticipated, a story of flashes of brilliance interrupted by the physical realities of professional hockey.
+Guillaume Latendresse netted 25 goals in a single campaign with the Minnesota Wild, the most productive offensive stretch of his NHL career.
+He arrived in the league carrying the weight of a province's hopes, a local kid drafted by the Montreal Canadiens.
+His blend of size, soft hands, and a natural scoring touch made him an instant fan favorite at the Bell Centre.
+Every goal was celebrated as a hometown triumph.
+After parts of five seasons with the Habs, a trade sent him to Minnesota.
+His physically demanding style of play and a series of concussions and other injuries began to take a steep toll.
+Latendresse's career, which also included a brief stop in Ottawa, was cut shorter than many anticipated.
+It remains a story of flashes of brilliance interrupted by the physical realities of professional hockey.

 1981–1996